tube0013/tube_gateways/tube_zb_gw_efr32/README.md

       CONFIG_NEIGHBOR_TABLE_SIZE: 26
 ```

-**For EFR32 Series 2 Gateways with Firmware based on the 6.9.2 SDK please use the following config**
+## For EFR32 Series 2 Gateways with Firmware based on the 6.9.2 SDK please use the following config
+**Add these lines to your configuration.yaml file:**

 ```
 zha: